Season of the Witch

 The inciting incident occurs at 11 minutes when Behmen and Felson are captured by soldiers in a plague-stricken town and brought before Cardinal D'Ambroise, who recognizes them as deserters..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Behmen agrees to transport the girl Anna, actively choosing to enter the mission despite his loss of faith.
+This demonstrates the protagonist's commitment to Behmen agrees to transport the girl Anna, actively choosing to enter the mission despite his loss of faith.
 The journey to the monastery begins., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat The bridge collapse kills Debelzaq and nearly destroys the group.
 The stakes escalate—Anna's powers are undeniable, but so is the mortal danger.
 The "fun" of the journey ends; survival becomes desperate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (73% through) represents the emotional nadir.
 Here, Anna is revealed to be possessed by the demon Baal.
 Felson is mortally wounded.
 The girl they came to save never existed—only a demon using her corpse.
-All seems lost., illustrates the protagonist at their lowest point.
+All seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Behmen chooses to complete the exorcism ritual, not from blind faith but from moral conviction—to save Anna's soul and stop the demon.
 He reclaims purpose through choice, not obedience., demonstrating the transformation achieved throughout the journey.